Ultraforce: After Black September

-Prototype (Bob Campbell) becomes the new leader and accepted new members from the Exiles: Hellblade, Ripfire, Amber Hunt, Ironclad, and the robot Maxis, who was now deprived of his original mission.
+Prototype (Bob Campbell) becomes the new leader and accepted new members from the Exiles: Hellblade, Ripfire, Amber Hunt, Iron Clad, and the robot Maxis, who was now deprived of his original mission.
 When Ghoul arrived at the scene, he was accepted back into the team as well.
 Back at their base, the Ultraforce met Hardcase, but did not recognize him.
 Hardcase explained to them he was not erased by the Black September, but was shunted instead into a limbo, where he created the creature Demonseed as a companion in the loneliness.
-However, Demonseed rebelled against his creator and escaped to the past via a portal, where he destroyed innumerable alien civilizations.
+Demonseed, however, rebelled against his creator and escaped to the past via a portal, where he destroyed innumerable alien civilizations.
 Demonseed finally appeared and fought the Ultraforce, overpowering them, Ripfire was killed in the last attacks of the creature, but Hardcase sacrificed himself to send Demonseed back to the limbo, where he fought it for all eternity.
 Despite the grave losses, the Ultraforce looked into the future to continue its mission.

-50 years into the future, Prime, Ironclad, and others were having a happy time after various battles.
+50 years into the future, Prime, Iron Clad, and others were having a happy time after various battles.